-The movie Merry Christmas Mr. Lawrence (starring David Bowie) was filmed in New Zealand and the Cook Islands in 1982.
+The movie Merry Christmas Mr. Lawrence(starring David Bowie) was filmed in New Zealand and the Cook Islands ( a territory of New Zealand) in 1982.

-been a favoured place to make movies because of things like accommodation,
+The Cook Islands has long been a favoured place to make movies because of things like accommodation, location, the New Zealand dollar and the availability of cheap casting for extras.

-Left: Te Manga, Rarotonga's highest peak.
-Right: Location of the Cook Islands.
+Above: Te Manga, Rarotonga's highest peak.

-'The Seed and The Sower'
+The Seed and The Sower

 The film was based on an acclaimed book - The Seed and The Sower (1963) - by Laurens van der Post, a South African who had experience as a prisoner of war in World War II.